 auto path = motor_synergy::generate(x0, y0, x1, y1, cfg);

 The entire algorithm lives in a single header, motor_synergy.h.
-C++20, zero dependencies, O(N) generation where N is the number of trajectory samples.
-There is no numerical integration, no iterative solvers, no neural network inference.
-Path progress is computed analytically from the lognormal CDF (which reduces to erf), and every noise source is a single arithmetic expression per timestep.
+It requires C++20, has zero external dependencies, and runs in O(N) time where N is the number of trajectory samples.
+There is no numerical integration, no iterative solver, no neural network inference.
+Path progress evaluates analytically from the lognormal CDF via erf, and every noise source computes in a single arithmetic expression per timestep.

 #include "motor_synergy.h"